NextronSystems/analysis-cockpit-manual/baselining/chatgpt.rst

 - Just right click an event and select ``Chat with ChatGPT (whole event)`` from the context menu

-You will see a sidebar which has alreay the information you selected or the whole event filled in.
+You will see a sidebar which has already the information you selected or the whole event filled in.
 You can now click on the ``Send`` button to send the information to ChatGPT.
 If you need further information you can interact with ChatGPT in the sidebar.